Oven Baked Crab Avocado Wontons – Crab and avocado stuffed wontons – not fried! – baked crispy in the oven! A huge hit at any meal or party!

 - 3 tablespoons water

-- sweet and sour dipping sauce or sweet chili sauce (you can find these kinds of dipping sauces in the Asian section at the grocery store)
+- sweet and sour OR sweet chili sauce, for dipping (you can find these kinds of dipping sauces in the Asian section at the grocery store)

 - optional: sesame seeds

 - Preheat oven to 400.
 In a large bowl, combine crab, avocados, cream cheese, green onions, and chili powder.
 Mix together until all ingredients are incorporated.

 - Line a large baking sheet with foil and spray with cooking spray.
 Place about 1-2 tablespoons of the crab-avocado mixture in the center of each wonton.
 Place water in a small bowl.
 Dip your fingers in the water and then pinch together the sides of the wontons so that they stick together.
 Lay each triangular wonton in a single layer on the prepared baking sheet.
 Spray wontons heavily with cooking spray.